 Of course, if you visit in winter you should be able to avoid the crowds entirely.

-What should I wear to visit Troy?
+What should I wear to visit ancient Troy?

 Although the paths are clear and easy to walk on, it’s quite a long walk to get all the way round, so wear comfortable clothes and shoes.
 Make sure you take suncream, water and a hat; it can get very hot and there’s little shade.